-- Plug one end of the AC power cord into the power connector of the Switch and the other end into the local power source outlet. - 2.
-After powering on the Switch, the LED indicators will momentarily blink.
+Plug one end of the AC power cord into the power connector of the Switch and the other end into the local power source outlet.

+After the Switch is powered on, the LED indicators will momentarily blink.
 This blinking of the LED indicators represents a reset of the system.